Get an annual AARP membership for only $12. Limited time offer.

 • The assisted living community is closing

-Keep in mind that assisted living communities must give a written 30-day notice to the resident and legal representative (usually a family member) before the resident is required to move out.
+Remember that assisted living communities must give written 30-day notice to the resident and legal representative (usually a family member) before the resident is required to move out.

 • Can you drink alcohol in assisted living?

 Drinking alcohol in assisted living varies widely by community.
-You may find some assisted living communities have a bar and may even hold a weekly happy hour for residents.
-Conversely, some communities don’t serve alcohol in public living spaces and only allow residents to consume it in the privacy of their room.
-If you enjoy a glass of wine or cocktail, make sure to ask about the facility’s policy when you take a tour!
+Some assisted living communities have a bar and may even hold a weekly happy hour for residents.
+Conversely, some communities don’t serve alcohol in public living spaces and only allow residents to consume it in the privacy of their rooms.
+If you enjoy a glass of wine or cocktail, ask about the facility’s policy when you take a tour!

 • Does assisted living include meals?

 Typically, meals, drinks, and snacks are included in your monthly bill.
-What exactly is included will vary by facility, but usually, assisted living will provide three meals per day during specified times, along with a dining room that offers food throughout the day.
-Some facilities also have restaurants so residents can pop in with friends for a meal at their convenience.
-Assisted living communities typically accommodate various dietary requirements.
-Just make sure to check that the facility can meet your specific dietary needs when touring!
-If you still enjoy cooking, you’ll want to look for assisted living facilities that have a full kitchen or kitchenette in your residence.
+What entails will vary by facility, but assisted living usually provides three meals per day during specified times.
+There should also be a dining room offering food throughout the day.
+Some facilities have restaurants so residents can pop in with friends for a meal at their convenience.
+Assisted living communities typically accommodate various dietary requirements, but ensure the facility can meet your dietary needs when touring!
+If you still enjoy cooking, you’ll want to look for facilities that have a full kitchen or kitchenette in your residence.

 Written By: